AstroNvim/docs/docs/Configuration/v3_migration.md

 - A large restructuring of our internal utilities has taken place.

-  - Our `core` module has been renamed to `astronvim` so anywhere you use `require("core...")` this will need to be replaced with `require("astronvim...")`
+  - Our `core` module has been renamed to `astronvim` so anywhere you use `require("core...")` will need to be replaced with `require("astronvim...")`
   - Most utility functions in the global `astronvim` variable have been separated into specific modules and can be accessed with require such as: `require("astronvim.utils")`.
 Commonly used changes are: `astronvim.lsp` is now `require("astronvim.utils.lsp")`, `astronvim.status` is now `require("astronvim.utils.status")`, and most of the various utilities are now just in `require("astronvim.utils")`.
-Please check out the updated API documnetation here for specific details and finding specific functions: [api.astronvim.com](https://api.astronvim.com).
+Please check out the updated API documentation here for specific details and finding specific functions: [api.astronvim.com](https://api.astronvim.com).

 - We have removed Bufferline and are now using Heirline and `astronvim.utils.status` (previously was in `astronvim.status` but is now accessed with `require("astronvim.utils.status")`) for our own performant and custom tabline.